graalvm/simplelanguage/README.md

 ## Debugging

-* Execute "./debug example_*.sl" to debug you simpel language source file.
+* Execute "./debug example_*.sl" to debug you simple language source file.
 * Attach a Java remote debugger (like eclipse) on port 8000.

 ## Further information